Israeli killing of 15-year-old Palestinian girl in West Bank casts light on civilian casualties

-JENIN REFUGEE CAMP, West Bank (AP) — At the funeral for Sadeel Naghniyeh, 15, her closest friends hoisted her dead body over their shoulders.
+JENIN REFUGEE CAMP, West Bank (AP) — At the funeral for Sadeel Naghniyeh, 15, her closest friends hoisted her dead body over their small shoulders.
 Wearing their school uniforms — tight black hijabs and oversized striped shirts — they staggered through the Palestinian refugee camp, crying and choking out the Islamic funeral prayers.

-Sadeel was killed by suspected Israeli fire when a raid into the northern Jenin refugee camp last week ignited the fiercest Israeli-Palestinian fighting in the occupied West Bank in years.
+Last week’s tribute by the schoolgirls was a striking departure from the stream of funerals that have become a grim routine in this flashpoint West Bank town.
+The death of Sadeel — killed by suspected Israeli fire when a raid into the northern Jenin refugee camp ignited the territory’s fiercest Israeli-Palestinian fighting in years — drew attention to the rising number of children killed in the heightened violence and the extraordinary risks they face.

-Typically in Palestinian funerals, older men — relatives and friends — parade the flag-draped body through the streets.
-At Sadeel’s funeral, her eighth-grade classmates wrapped her in the uniform she would no longer wear.
+Typically in Palestinian funerals, older men — relatives and friends — drape the dead in the flags of militant groups.
+Sadeel’s eighth-grade classmates wrapped her in the uniform she would no longer wear.

 “She was only a child.
 She had ambitions to become a nurse and save lives,” her father, Ghassan Naghniyeh, 46, said from his vine-covered driveway where Sadeel was shot.
 “They killed my daughter and they killed her dreams.”